srobo/website/_events/sr2017/bristol-tech-day-march.md

 location: Bristol University
 ---

-Tech days are opportunities for teams to get help if they're struggling with a technical issue, and is a controlled environment for students to make more progress on their robots.
-It's also an opportunity to see how well they're doing in comparison to other teams.
+Tech days are opportunities for teams to get help if you're struggling with a technical issue, and is a controlled environment to make more progress on your robots.
+It's also an opportunity to check out your competition, and share ideas with other teams!

+**If your team wants to attend, you need to bring your team leader or another responsible adult.
+We also need their mobile number so we can contact them on the day.**

+**If the responsible adult is not your team leader, or your team leader has not already sent James ([jroff@studentrobotics.org][mail-james]) their mobile number, please do so before you arrive!**

 ## Directions